pchinjr/praise-cage-rest-api-workshop/README.md

   </form>
 ```

-### Checkpoint 3: Local API Server
+### 5f.
+Checkpoint 3: Local API Server
 - Submit a praise using your local server - you should be redirected to the form
 - View praises - you should see an HTML page with your praises
 - Try stopping and restarting the server - note that praises are lost (stored in memory)

-## 4. Add Authentication Hooks with Different Architecture
+## 6. Add Authentication Hooks with Different Architecture

 We will now add an authentication layer to our API using JWTs.
 To handle the new complexity, we can move to a framework that implements some request/response lifecycle hooks.
-This means the framework will give us an interface to do some processing during the request and response negotiations.
-The framework we'll use is Fastify.
-Also, we'll move to fully server rendered content for all pages.
-This lets the server compile the dynamic data and respond with a string of HTML that the browser will render.
+This means the framework does some of the heavy lifting for us.

-### Install Dependencies
+### 6a.
+Install Dependencies
 ```bash
 npm init -y
 npm install fastify @fastify/cookie @fastify/formbody @fastify/jwt
 ```

-### Create Fastify Server with Authentication
+### 6b.
+Create Fastify Server with Authentication

 Replace your `server.js` code with the following:

 ```js